JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Escape-to-Margaritaville.md

   photo_attr: Graphic Design by Jon Scherf
   photo_alt: Cast announcement graphic for 'Escape to Margaritaville'
   photo_caption: Cast announcement graphic for 'Escape to Margaritaville'
 ---
-Pack your bags for a trip to paradise as you follow Tully, a part-time bartender and singer, who falls for a beautiful career-minded tourist.
-In a setting where the drinks are always flowing and the sun never sets, the characters find love and laughs in the idyllic island atmosphere.
-It's a license to chill in a musical full of Buffett classics!